 We are proud to have saved thousands of dogs through our active social media network.
 We are part of a vast network of rescue groups all over the country and have supporters all over the world.
 Our efforts save many dogs every day.
 This is our primary method of communication as situations change so quickly.

 We are a registered 501(c)3 non-profit organization so all donations are tax deductible.
 We will be glad to provide a receipt for tax purposes.
+If you would like to mail a donation our address is:

 Our service area is the state of New York.
 Revenues are generated through adoption fees and donations.
 Being a small operation, we do not own or lease office space.
 In addition, there are no paid employees or consultants.